bruceravel/demeter/documentation/Artemis/gds.rst

 :button:`Evaluate,light`
     Clicking this button will evaluate all parameters and insert their evaluations into the fourth column of the grid.
-This is used to “spell-check” your math expressions for def and other parameters.
+This is used to :quoted:`spell-check` your math expressions for def and other parameters.
 In the image above, this button has been clicked and the evaluations have been inserted into the fourth column.